instabase-hackmit/instabase-hackmit/README.md

 For a full list of features and documentation, visit our [documentation site](https://www.instabase.com/docs/index.html).

+**To start using these projects, right click the folder and click "copy" to copy the code into your own workspace.**

 ### Extract Text from Images (OCR)

 Instabase provides a process for extracting text from images, PDFs, scans, emails, and more, with a variety of document quality.
 The output can include character-level confidence and positional information as well.
 Instabase OCR can also handle document rotations.

+Try it out by [running the project flow](https://www.instabase.com/docs/content/apps/flow/run-flow.html).

 Example output for a receipt can be [found here](https://www.instabase.com/apps/ocr/review-doc/vontell/hackmit/fs/Instabase%20Drive/ocr-text-extraction/samples/out/s1_process_files/traderj_1.jpg.ibocr?i=0&ibflowresults=#) (click View Text), with many more [found here](https://www.instabase.com/vontell/hackmit/fs/Instabase%20Drive/ocr-text-extraction/samples/out/s1_process_files/).